ASQ Certification-Certified Quality Engineer-CQE Training

 UPCOMING CQE - CERTIFIED QUALITY ENGINEER CLASSES

 The preparation course for the ASQ Certification Certified Quality Engineer - CQE exam consists of about 28 hours of class time.
-Classes for the December 5, 2015 exam will begin at the end of September 2015 and will include the revisions to the CQE Body of Knowledge made by ASQ .
+Classes for the June 4, 2016 exam have started and the next set of classes will begin at the end of September 2016 for the December 3 exam.
 By registering for the December class early, you will receive unlimited access to previous class recordings so when the class starts you will have a head start and be better positioned to pass the CQE exam.
 We offer a wide range of class times to accommodate a variety of schedules.
 We can find a Certified Quality Engineer CQE class that meets the needs of your schedule.
 The classes offer a mixture of lecture, breakout sessions and quizzes.
 The training is conducted in an online classroom environment with a high level of interactivity between the student and the instructor.
 You will have unlimited access to the instructor to get your questions answered outside of normal class times.

 The Certified Quality Engineer Exam is a very challenging test of your skill and understanding of Quality Engineering principles.
 The key to performing well and passing the exam is the preparation.
 It is critical you understand the Body of Knowledge the exam is based on and realize your weaknesses relative to that information.
 Get a copy of the ASQ Certification BOK for the Certified Quality Engineer.
 For each section outlined in the BOK write down bullet points that help explain the concept referenced in the Body of Knowldege.
 Don't copy word for word from your reference material, you want to write it in your own words.
 By the time you are done, you will find you have a pretty solid understanding of the Body of Knowledge requirements and this document will serve as an excellent reference during the exam.